mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - Spring makes heavy use of the `BeanPostProcessor` extension point (**to effect proxying** and so on)
 - To explicitly register a `BeanFactoryPostProcessor` when using a BeanFactory implementation
 - **It is not** supporting to integrate AOP services like Security, JTA,...
 - **Beanfactory is lazy initializer**.
-It can’t create the bean objects at the time of creating IOC container using Beanfactory .
+It can’t create the bean objects at the time of creating IOC container using Beanfactory.
 It creates the bean objects on demand , when we call the `factory.getBean()`
 - Use an `ApplicationContext` **unless** you have a good reason for not doing so.
   - E.g., the resources of an application are restricted, such as when running Spring for an applet or a mobile device.
   - When using third-party libraries that only allow creating objects using a factory class.